serverless/event-gateway/README.md

 #### Middlewares

 A middleware is a function that runs before or after other function and has the ability to modify the input and the output of the function.
 A middleware is a function registered in the event gateway.
+In case of error in the input middleware the error is returned and the actual function is not invoked.
+If the output middleware is defined the result from that output function is returned to the caller.

 #### Example: Register An AWS Lambda Function With Input/Output Middlewares